baucomputervision/baucomputervision.github.io/research.md

 {: #proj-members}
 {% include clearfloat.html prevfloat="left" %}

-### Facial Micro-Expression Analysis
-{% include imagethumbnailblock.html align="left" url="/images/microexp-emm.gif" height="140px" padding="right" %}
-A micro-expression is a brief and involuntary facial movement which reveals a genuine emotion that a person tries to hide.
-Psychologists have been studying facial micro-expressions since the 1960’s, computer scientists are now beginning to explore the possibility of spotting and identifying these micro-expressions using machine vision and learning algorithms; we aim to discover novel methods for doing so.
-This contemporary field of research has potential applications for clinical diagnosis of psychological conditions (autism and depression), criminal interrogation and lie detection.
-This project is in collaboration with institutions in UK and China.
-{: #proj-description}
-Huai-Qian Khor, John See
-{: #proj-members}
-{% include clearfloat.html prevfloat="left" %}

 ### Computational 3D Model of Forearm Rotation
 {% include imagethumbnailblock.html align="left" url="/images/3dforearm.png" height="120px" padding="right" %}
 The mechanism that allows for human forearm rotation is still poorly understood.
 As a result, sub-optimal surgical treatment of fractured radius or ulna can lead to impaired forearm motion.
 We aim to develop a physically accurate 3D dynamic model of human forearm rotation from CT scan, with visualization of the model, the dynamic rotation and tensing of interosseous membrane.
 This is a project in collaboration with National University of Singapore (NUS) and Singapore General Hospital (SGH).